Microsoft/azure-docs.pt-pt/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 ## <a name="script-action-to-a-running-cluster"></a>Ação do script para um cluster de execução

-Esta secção explica como aplicar as ações de script a um cluster de execução.
+Esta secção explica como aplicar ações de script num cluster de execução.

 ### <a name="apply-a-script-action-to-a-running-cluster-from-the-azure-portal"></a>Aplique uma ação de script a um cluster de execução a partir do portal Azure